Skippers and Paddlers

 - Each swimmer or team requires a support boat 5-12 metres in length with a qualified skipper, and is strongly encouraged to have a support paddler to accompany them throughout the event.
 Details must be provided on registration.

-- You much hold any licence (including but not limited to a recreational skipper's ticket) required by Law or the Marine Rules to skipper the vessel
+- You must hold any licence (including but not limited to a recreational skipper's ticket) required by Law or the Marine Rules to skipper the vessel

-- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Sea Rescue (FVSRG).
-This event would not be possible without the assistance of FVSRG.
-In the event of an emergency, FVSRG will have a quick access to the database of all member skippers’ contact details, and can help your crew as fast as possible.
+- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Sea Rescue.
+This event would not be possible without the assistance of Fremantle Sea Rescue.
+In the event of an emergency, Fremantle Sea Rescue will have a quick access to the database of all member skippers’ contact details, and can help your crew as fast as possible.

 - Paddlers are required to attend the briefing and have practiced paddling with their swimmers

 Boat skippers are the unsung heroes of the swim.
 Your role begins when you accept to assist a solo or team of swimmers to complete the swim months before the actual event.
 Experienced skippers should know how important it is to prepare your craft for the journey, checking that everything on board is current, in date and in working order.
 Please ensure your boat is registered, and that you have a current registered skipper’s ticket.

 If your vessel is over 10 metres, you are advised to stay south of the channel and the main fleet.

 You will need to supply the following information to register: